 Meet Hannah

-Hannah will bring her fresh perspective, tireless work ethic, joy, and sharp analytical mind from Beverly’s City Council to the State House.
+Hannah is bringing her fresh perspective, tireless work ethic, and sharp analytical mind to the State House.

 When I was in middle school, my dad was laid off from his job at GE.
 My family relied on unemployment benefits and my mom’s salary as a public school art teacher to make ends meet while he searched for a new job.
 Watching my parents face those challenges with resilience and hard work shaped who I am today.
 Their example motivated me to take on summer and work-study jobs to help pay for school and to push myself academically, earning a Bachelor’s degree from Yale and a Master’s degree in Public Administration from Harvard.